 To illustrate this further, Paul mentions in verses 18-24 circumcision and slavery.
 Whether one is circumcised or uncircumcised, slave or free, one is to regard his or her place in life as God-given.
 Often times, we may compare ourselves with others.
 We may wish to be in another’s shoes.
 But Apostle Paul is reminding us that our life is God-given.
 And each person is responsible to God.
-Thus, it doesn’t matter one’s position, martial status or even one’s freedom.
-What matters most is our calling and taking that responsibility before the Living God.
-In verses 20 and 24 Paul says, “Each person should remain in the situation they were in when God called them…Brothers and sisters, each person, as responsible to God, should remain in the situation they were in when God called them.”
+Thus, it doesn’t matter one’s social position, martial status or even one’s freedom.
+What matters most is our personal calling from God and taking that responsibility before the Living God.
+So verse 19 says, “Circumcision is nothing and uncircumcision is nothing.
+Keeping God’s commands is what counts.”
+We usually hope for better situation, But better human situation doesn’t guarantee us to serve God better.
+In each of our current statuses and circumstances, God wants us to serve him and keep his commands.
+In verses 20 and 24 Paul repeatedly emphasizes this truth, “Each person should remain in the situation they were in when God called them…Brothers and sisters, each person, as responsible to God, should remain in the situation they were in when God called them.”
 May the Spirit give us peace and contentment in our situation that God has prepared for us, and take responsibility before God.

 Look at verses 29-31.
 “What I mean, brothers and sisters, is that the time is short.
 From now on those who have wives should live as if they do not; 30 those who mourn, as if they did not; those who are happy, as if they were not; those who buy something, as if it were not theirs to keep; 31 those who use the things of the world, as if not engrossed in them.
 For this world in its present form is passing away.”
 The world in its present form is passing away.
 The things that concern us so much in this world will vanish.
 Marriage as we know it is limited to this world.
 We should not try to hold temporal things as if they last forever.
 Rather, we must put our hope in the coming kingdom of God.
 Our Lord Jesus Christ, who died for our sins on the cross, has forgiven us and called us to eternal life in his kingdom.
 His kingdom is an everlasting kingdom.
 His kingdom is paradise.
 There are no tears, sorrows or pains, and no more death.
 We must live for his kingdom.
 We must do our best to prepare for his kingdom while living in this world.